 Four Steps to Effective Stakeholder Management

 One of the most important skills that is vital to hone for success in a project environment is good stakeholder management, so in our first blog we explore what it’s all about and how to get it right.

 It’s an essential element in all areas of business, but within the project management sphere, stakeholder management is a specific skill that is hugely important to develop, yet one that is commonly overlooked.
 When you are working to deliver on a specific project there will be numerous people involved, all of whom will be impacted to varying degrees.
 To ensure the success of your project, you need to garner their support and build co-operative relationships that enable its completion.
 That is the ultimate purpose of stakeholder management.

 What you are really aiming for is building a collaborative relationship that is mutually beneficial.
 That is what stakeholder management is about; it’s not trying to control other people, it’s trying to work together to get the best outcomes for all.
 The ‘management’ part relates to the expectations and the agreed objectives of a project; while you can’t manage people, you can manage their expectations.

 As highlighted by Chloe Healey, Project Controls Manager for BAE Systems; “Stakeholder management is one of the most important aspects of being a good project controller.
 It doesn’t matter how good someone is at manipulating and interpreting data, if they can’t present it clearly and use that data to influence the project team and support them in its completion, then the data will be virtually useless.”

-Within the Project Management context it’s widely accepted that there are four main elements of stakeholder management:
+Within the Project Management context it’s widely accepted that there are four main elements of stakeholder management.

-Know who they are
+1. Know who your stakeholders are

 Anyone who has involvement or that will be impacted by the project should be considered a stakeholder, so the first thing to do is identify who they are and then you can establish a plan for communications and engagement.

-Understand who has priority
+2. Understand who has priority

 This can be understood by utilising a traditional influence/interest matrix, allowing you to clearly define the levels of power and interest different individuals may have.
 However, that being said, the ability to manage all of your stakeholders effectively can mean that you are able to consider the input of everyone related to the project, and assemble all of the relevant information, to be presented in a way that will offer the best possible outcomes for all.

-Be open and deliver on expectations
+3. Be open and deliver on expectations

 Related to this is being clear about expectations from the start and only agreeing to what is actually feasible.
 Making sure you deliver on what was agreed, or explaining why this isn’t going to be achievable as soon as possible will help reduce anxiety, frustration and conflict as much as possible.

 “Teamwork and collaboration are always important, as is stakeholder management and the ability to negotiate and explain your point, but also listen to feedback and use it to improve what you do.” – Brendon Johnston, Planning Director for McLaren Construction UK.

-Show you understand their concerns
+4. Show you understand their concerns

 This allows you to consider the situation from their perspective.
-Once you are able to do that you can present your issue in a way that most interests or benefits them.
+Once you are able to do that, you can present your issue in a way that most interests or benefits them.
 Individuals will be more receptive to interventions and suggestions if they are able to recognise the potential benefit it has for them, and you can only present information in this way if you yourself understand it.

-The ability to manage the expectations of others is an essential element in project management and wider business success.
+Effective stakeholder management is an essential element in project management, and wider business success.
 People are highly complex beings, but on the whole have relatively simply needs which include feeling included, understood and respected, and these are the fundamental aspects of successful stakeholder management.